 - In Rogue Trooper: The titular Super Soldier uploads the biochip of one of his dead comrades into his rifle allowing his friend to fight on as his weapon.

 - In Albedo: Erma Felna EDF civilian guns have cameras that record everything they shoot.

 - Buck Godot: Zap Gun for Hire has guns that are outright sentient

 - A one-shot criminal that appears in the Dark Horse Comics Dirty Pair arc "Run From The Future" has a Smart Gun that thinks for itself a la Buck Godot... and the gun is a Trigger Happy psychopath that (by the time of the comic) has managed to smooth-talk the criminal into killing about 200-plus people in Quick Draw rampages.

 - Judge Dredd's Lawgiver pistol is a classic example of this trope.
-It can fire six types of bullet, has a stun function and will explode if anyone but its authorized user attempts to use it.
+It can fire seven types of bullets (regular, armor piercing, ricochet, incendiary, grenade, high explosive, and heat seeker), has a stun function and will explode if anyone but its authorized user attempts to use it.